Management of Institutional DataDM-01

 - Restricted - Because of legal, ethical, or other constraints, may not be accessed without specific authorization, or only selective access may be granted.

-- University-internal - May be accessed by eligible employees of the university in the conduct of university business; access restrictions should be applied accordingly.
+- University-internal - May be accessed by eligible employees and designated appointees of the university in the conduct of university business; access restrictions should be applied accordingly.

 - Public - Few restrictions; generally releasable to a member of the public upon request; upon receipt of a request, seek advice from the appropriate data steward; if the request is made pursuant to the Indiana open records statute, seek advice from the Office of the VP and General Counsel, as well as the appropriate data steward.